-2.1: Documentation of tuning parameters and choice of parameters subspace Compile a document listing all tuning parameters in the model, with a short documentation of the meaning, the default value, the allowed range, the model sensitivity, and any other useful information.
-The choice of the parameter subspace to consider for the optimization process will be made on the basis of this document.
-The importance of replacing expert tuning with objective calibration dictate the extension of the project thus additional parameters should be used for calibration.
+2.1: Documentation of tuning parameters and choice of parameters subspace Compile a document listing for most of tuning parameters in the model, with a short documentation of the meaning, the default value, the allowed range, the model sensitivity, and any other useful information.
+The choice of the parameter subspace to consider for the optimization process will be made on the basis of this document extracted through a series of sensitivity experiments.

+The importance of replacing expert tuning with objective calibration dictate the extension of the project, as additional parameters could be used for calibration.
 The list of parameters to be tested will be updated.
+This could be considered as an on-going task, following model developments whenever additional 'free' parameters are added.